Could Artery Fat Actually Improve Blood Vessel Function? - UrduPoint

 New research in rats explores the role of perivascular adipose tissue (PVAT) the fat that builds around arteries in maintaining vascular health

-The findings may have implications for conditions such as hypertension and atherosclerosis.Stephanie Watts, a professor of pharmacology and toxicology at the College of Osteopathic Medicine at Michigan State University in East Lansing, is the first and corresponding author of the study.Prof.
+The findings may have implications for conditions such as hypertension and atherosclerosis.New research suggests that scientists should add a fourth layer to the structure of a functional blood vessel.Stephanie Watts, a professor of pharmacology and toxicology at the College of Osteopathic Medicine at Michigan State University in East Lansing, is the first and corresponding author of the study.Prof.

 In fact, "[a] PVAT ring separated from the aorta demonstrated more profound stress relaxation than did the aortic ring itself.""In our study, PVAT reduced the tension that blood vessels experience when stretched.

-Tests in both arteries produced the same result: There was more stress relaxation in the presence of PVAT than there was in its absence."So, this tells us, it's not just a one-off," says Prof.

 Watts.
 "It's not something you see only in this particular vessel or this particular species or this particular strain.
-But that maybe it's a general phenomenon."Importantly, the experiments also revealed that it was the specific structure of PVAT, not just its presence, that was crucial to its ability to boost stress relaxation."When PVAT mass remained in the tissue bath while attached to the tissue but no longer encompassed the aorta ring, it lost its ability to assist arterial stress relaxation," the authors note.Redefining �functional blood vessels'The researchers think that the findings should help redefine the role of PVAT, as well as the structure of blood vessels.Until now, they explain, experts believed that PVAT only served to store fat and that the standard structure of blood vessels comprised three parts: an innermost layer, a middle layer, and an outermost layer.The researchers think that the medical community should consider PVAT to be the fourth structural layer of a blood vessel."For years, we ignored this layer in the lab, it was thrown out; in the clinic, it wasn't imaged.
+But that maybe it's a general phenomenon."Redefining �functional blood vessels'The researchers think that the findings should help redefine the role of PVAT, as well as the structure of blood vessels.Until now, they explain, experts believed that PVAT only served to store fat and that the standard structure of blood vessels comprised three parts: an innermost layer, a middle layer, and an outermost layer.The researchers think that the medical community should consider PVAT to be the fourth structural layer of a blood vessel."For years, we ignored this layer in the lab, it was thrown out; in the clinic, it wasn't imaged.

-But now we're discovering it may be integral to our blood vessels," Prof. Watts says."Our finding redefines what the functional blood vessels are and is part of what can be dysfunctional in diseases that afflict us, including hypertension.
+But now we're discovering it may be integral to our blood vessels," Prof. Watts says.

-We need to pay attention to this layer of a blood vessel because it does far more than we originally thought."- Prof. Stephanie WattsIn the paper, the authors mention that "[t]he loss of the �anti-contractile' nature of PVAT, including promotion of endothelial dysfunction, has been observed in [several] models of cardiovascular disease," including diabetes, and in various species.